lavanda888boy/Hermes/README.md

    dotnet run
    ```

-2. By default the .NET Aspire dashboard will be available at `http://localhost:17206`
+2. By default the .NET Aspire dashboard will be available at `http://localhost:17206`.
+The service endpoints can be tested via **Postman** by importing the collection and environment from the `.github/postman` folder.

 #### Mobile Client